Support Organisations: London

 We Are Chatterbox

-Started by an Afghan refugee dedicated to helping find work that makes use of refugee talents, Chatterbox.
-They train and employ displaced people to teach their native languages online and in person and pay them the Living Wage, providing meaningful employment and help with integration.
+Started by a young Afghan refugee woman dedicated to helping find work that makes use of refugee talents, Chatterbox.
+They train and employ displaced people to teach their native languages online and in person and pay them the Living Wage, providing meaningful employment and helping with integration.

 Breaking Barriers

 Supports refugees (with status) into employment.
-They provide advice and guidance on finding a job.
-They provide English language training including business English, IELTS, English for Work and Customer Services English.
+They provide advice and guidance on finding a job, English language training including business English, IELTS, English for Work and Customer Services English.
 They run workshops and work in partnership with businesses to develop recruitment routes for refugees.

-REFEO refer refugees to trusted companies and provide small grants to accompany them on their journey to find a job matching their qualifications and experience.
+(Refugee Education for Equal Employment Opportunities) provide mentoring, refer refugees to trusted companies and provide small grants to accompany them on their journey to find a job matching their qualifications and experience.
+REFEO also supports refugees’ applications to the NARIC (National Recognition Information Centre) for diploma and experience recognition in the UK, to ensure that refugees get official recognition of their existing experience.

 TERN

-The Entrepreneurial refugee network founded in 2016 to help refugees set up their own businesses.
+The entrepreneurial refugee network was founded in 2016 to help refugees set up their own businesses.
 Help with advice, mentoring, access to business networks and finance.

 Breadwinners